Albert Camus: Early years and education

-Under the influence of his teacher Louis Germain, Camus gained a scholarship in 1924 to continue his studies at a prestigious lyceum (secondary school) near Algiers.
-In 1930, at the age of 17, he was diagnosed with tuberculosis.
+In 1930, at the age of 17, Camus was diagnosed with tuberculosis.
 Because it is a transmitted disease, he moved out of his home and stayed with his uncle Gustave Acault, a butcher, who influenced the young Camus.
 It was at that time he turned to philosophy, with the mentoring of his philosophy teacher Jean Grenier.
 He was impressed by ancient Greek philosophers and Friedrich Nietzsche.
-During that time, he was only able to study part-time.
-To earn money, he took odd jobs: as a private tutor, car parts clerk, and assistant at the Meteorological Institute.
+During that time, he was only able to study part time.
+To earn money, he took odd jobs, including as a private tutor, car parts clerk, and assistant at the Meteorological Institute.

-In 1933, Camus enrolled at the University of Algiers and completed his licence de philosophie (BA) in 1936; after presenting his thesis on Plotinus.
+In 1933, Camus enrolled at the University of Algiers and completed his licence de philosophie (BA) in 1936 after presenting his thesis on Plotinus.
 Camus developed an interest in early Christian philosophers, but Nietzsche and Arthur Schopenhauer had paved the way towards pessimism and atheism.
 Camus also studied novelist-philosophers such as Stendhal, Herman Melville, Fyodor Dostoyevsky, and Franz Kafka.
-In 1933, he also met Simone Hié, then a partner of a friend of Camus, who would become his first wife.
+That same year he met Simone Hié, then a partner of Camus's friend, who later became his first wife.